AbhiPatel10/AISKCON-CONSTRUCTION/README.md

 </div>

 ### Techstacks:
-The Techs we have used for making this website:
+The Techstack that we have used for making this website are:

 #### For Front-End: